kioku-project/kioku/docs/frontend_development.md

 ```

 #### Plural
-With Lingui, it is also easy to work pluralization into the frontend text.
-Plural text can be defined like this and the correct text will automatically be selected depending on the number.
+With Lingui, handling pluralization in frontend text is straightforward.
+You can define plural text as follows, and the appropriate form will be automatically selected based on the provided number.
 ```jsx
 plural(numBooks, {
   one: "# book",